 A Sustainability Committee

 First, and at minimum, we need to create a permanent Sustainability Committee filled with local experts in issues relating to sustainability.
-Now, the good news is that our Transportation Advisory Committee is currently working to expand into the Transportation and Sustainability Committee.
+Now, the good news is that our Transportation Advisory Committee is currently working to expand into the Transportation and Environmental Sustainability Committee.
 And while I am so grateful to them and for them, nonetheless, I want a committee dedicated to advising our city’s decision makers and creating plans so that Cleveland Heights can make good on our commitment to sustainability.

 So, what are just some of the things I’d like to see our future Sustainability Committee create plans to accomplish?